simeonowolabi/London_House_Price_-Analysis-Report/README.md

 ## Overview

-The dataset used in this project contains details of different properties, including the number of bedrooms, bathrooms, property tenure, presence of gardens, location details, size in square feet, price in pounds, nearest station information, and outer postcodes in London.
+The dataset used in this project contains details of different properties, including the number of bedrooms, and bathrooms, property tenure, presence of gardens, location details, size in square feet, price in pounds, nearest station information, and outer postcodes in London.
 Through this analysis, we aim to answer key questions and uncover trends related to property prices, property characteristics, geographic patterns, and more.

 ## Project Objectives

-Our primary objectives for this project include:
+My primary objectives for this project include:

 - **Analyzing Property Prices:** We will calculate the average property price and explore the distribution of prices to understand the range of property values.